Axiom of choice: Weaker forms

-There are several weaker statements that are not equivalent to the axiom of choice but are closely related.
+There are several weaker statements unprovable in ZF that are logically implied by the axiom of choice (AC) within ZF but are not equivalent to AC.
 One example is the axiom of dependent choice (DC).
-A still weaker example is the axiom of countable choice (AC_{ω} or CC), which states that a choice function exists for any countable set of nonempty sets.
-These axioms are sufficient for many proofs in elementary mathematical analysis, and are consistent with some principles, such as the Lebesgue measurability of all sets of reals, that are disprovable from the full axiom of choice.
+A still weaker example is the axiom of countable choice (AC_{ω} or CC), which states that a choice function exists for any countable family of nonempty sets.
+These axioms are sufficient for many proofs in elementary mathematical analysis, and are consistent with some principles, such as the Lebesgue measurability of all subsets of real numbers, that are disprovable from the full axiom of choice.

-Given an ordinal parameter α ≥ ω+2 — for every set S with rank less than α, S is well-orderable.
-Given an ordinal parameter α ≥ 1 — for every set S with Hartogs number less than ω_{α}, S is well-orderable.
+Given an ordinal parameter α ≥ ω+2 - for every set S with rank less than α, S is well-orderable.
+Given an ordinal parameter α ≥ 1 - for every set S with Hartogs number less than ω_{α}, S is well-orderable.
 As the ordinal parameter is increased, these approximate the full axiom of choice more and more closely.

 Other choice axioms weaker than axiom of choice include the Boolean prime ideal theorem and the axiom of uniformization.
 The former is equivalent in ZF to Tarski's 1930 ultrafilter lemma: every filter is a subset of some ultrafilter.